I Remember Now with Pastor Tim Tengblad

 How do you understand the Cross and Jesus’ crucifixion?
 I’ve always had trouble with the belief that God had to kill his own Son in order for God to accept me.
 Now we’re getting to the heart of what became the message of the religion of Christianity.
 To begin with, we need to briefly put the crucifixion of Jesus in historical context.
 For centuries before the birth of Jesus humans sacrificed animals to the gods.
 The belief was the gods were angry over human behavior and something needed to be sacrificed to them in order to satisfy their anger.
 Jesus’…READ MORE

 So often I feel overwhelmed now.
 What keeps you going these days?
 I’m often right with you my friend!
 Actually the answers can be found within that feeling of being overwhelmed.
 What?
 What Eggnog are you smoking this Christmas Pastor Tim?
 Let me try and explain.
 First let me list what overwhelms ME these days.
 Something tells me we’ll find some common ground!
-1. I’m tired of this dampemic we’re in.
+1. I’m tired of this pandemic we’re in.
 I’m having covidular overload.
-Covidular is a word I recently…READ MORE
+2. I’m struggling with my frustrations…READ MORE

 What’s Your Take On The Christmas Story?
 As I write this it is the day before Christmas, and all through the house, not a creature is stirring, not even a mouse.
 No wait.
 That’s another story!
 Some perspectives on the traditional Christmas story of Jesus’ birth as we have known it: 1.
 It’s highly unlikely that Jesus was actually born in late December.
 For various reasons most scholars settle around…READ MORE